georgiee/coding-for-kids/slides.md

 ^ Take some play Dooh - which is suprisingly conductive

-^ Build your own game controller.
+^ Build your own game controller to move and jump.

 ^ And finally switch from the keyboard to your own built device.